List of Best Accounting Books of all time

 by Kenneth Boyd (Author), Lita Epstein (Author), Mark P. Holtzman (Author), Frimette Kass-Shraibman (Author), Maire Loughran (Author), Vijay S. Sampath (Author), John A. Tracy (Author), Tage C. Tracy (Author), Jill Gilbert Welytok (Author)

 A one-stop solution for all the problems is the easiest answer to many of our issues.
 How about solving all your accounting problems in one go?
 Accounting All-in-one for Dummies is the right reference in this regard.
-The book provides a speed cruise of all accounting topics from the basics of debits and credits to more complex issues like amortization and regulation.
-The text is simply written and a very easy read.
-The book also covers topics such as ways to report on financial statements, how to make savvy business decisions, auditing, and detecting financial fraud.
+The book provides a speed cruise of all accounting topics, from the basics of debits and credits to more complex issues like amortization and regulation.
+The text is written and a very easy read.
+The book also covers ways to report on financial statements, make savvy business decisions, audit, and detect financial fraud.
 All this is made easy with simple examples and small business scenarios.
-This accounting textbook is a good investment for the future by any accounting professional, MBA students, or small businesses for a quick reference.
+This accounting textbook is a good investment for the future by any accounting professional, M.B.A. student, or small business for a quick reference.

 #4 – Accounting Handbook (Barron’s Accounting Handbook)